Google to open first physical store in New York this summer

-Alphabet Inc's (GOOGL.O) Google said on Thursday it would open its first physical store in New York City this summer, mirroring a retail approach that has helped Apple Inc (AAPL.O) rake in billions of dollars in the last two decades.
+(Reuters) - Alphabet Inc’s Google said on Thursday it would open its first physical store in New York City this summer, mirroring a retail approach that has helped Apple Inc rake in billions of dollars in the last two decades.

 The Google store will be located in the city’s Chelsea neighborhood near the its New York City campus, which houses over 11,000 employees.